PhantomShift/lxcomm/README.md

 ongoing, queued, completed and errored downloads, in that order.
 If you find that downloads fail frequently (this is largely an issue with *large* mods), you may want to change the `Automatic Download Retries` setting.
-At your own discretion, you may also turn up `Simultaneous Downloads`, though I cannot claim that the process is stable.
-One download at a time usually saturates my network when downloading.

 Once a download has completed, you'll see your new mod populate your library in the `Library` page.
 This page contains *all* mods that you've downloaded through LXCOMM (support for local mods pending).